 Pastry Dough– Dough is one of my favorite food items to freeze.

 Cakes – I used to do some decorating and I will tell you there is nothing more moist than a cake iced while frozen (which is easier by the way) and then allowed to thaw under the icing! try it!

 Canned biscuits – Depending on the brand sometimes they don’t rise as high as they do before they are frozen.

 Wholly Guacamole – It thaws out easy and tastes great.

 Lunchmeat – A lot of times I find a canned ham that is cheaper, once sliced, than lunchmeat.
 I usually find a canned ham around 5 lbs and take it to the deli or butcher and ask them to slice it for me (they will do it FREE of charge) and then I take it home and re-package it in smaller packages and freeze the individual packages.
-Read about 10 more FREE Little Known Grocery Store Services!
+Didn’t know grocery stores offered FREE services?
+Check out these 10 more FREE Little Known Grocery Store Services!

-I usually keep my open Chips in the fridge to help keep them crisp longer – but, I have heard that you can freeze them with great success!
+I usually keep my open chips in the fridge which is a helpful tool to keep them crisp longer – but I have heard that you can freeze them with great success!

 Hope this helps!

 Make sure to check out my “Fruits & Veggies You Can Freeze” post to learn more about freezing veggies and fruits!